Skip to main content

 Enforcement Type**

-The designation, informal or formal (administrative or judicial) of the type of enforcement action taken.
+The designation, informal or formal of the type of enforcement action taken.
 Multiple selections are allowed but need to be selected one value at a time from the dropdown list.

 Enforcement Description**

-The description for the enforcement actions, which varies by violation enforcement type:
+The description for the enforcement actions, which varies by violation enforcement type.
+The full formal and informal enforcement action definitions are provided in the Detailed Facility Report Data Dictionary.

 • Administrative - Informal